 Henri Cartier-Bresson wrote: ‘There are those that take photographers arranged beforehand and those who go out to discover the image and seize it.’
-This felt along the right lines but this could apply to street, wildlife or sports photography, so I wanted to delve further.
+Whilst this sounds like it is right I’m aware that it is not exclusive to documentary photography, afterall this could apply to street photography, wildlife or sports photography, so I wanted need delve further.

 The art critic, John Berger wrote: If photographs quote from appearance and if expressiveness is achieved by what we have termed the long quotation, then the possibility suggests itself of composing with numerous quotations, of communicating not with single photographs but with groups or sequences.

 What Berger appears to be saying is, if we accept that a photograph is a visual ‘quotation’ of a moment a time, then it is possible to compose a narrative from a sequence of quotations/photographs.

 If the above describe documentary photography, what can it achieve?

 Stuart Franklin, author of The Documentary Impulse writes ‘When photography is pursued with respect for its subject, and with artistic sensitivity, society will benefit.’
 Cartier-Bresson also stated: ‘The camera is not the right instrument to provide the why’s and wherefores of things, it is, rather, designed to evoke, and in the best cases – in its own intuitive way – it also questions and gives answers at the same time.
 I have thus used it in an active flanerie in search of objective chance.’

 Andre Breton coined the term ‘objective chance’ which is defined as having two elements: the encounter and the discovery (trouvaille); the objective chance arises from the serendipitous bringing together of these two elements.
 My own definition would be: being somewhere at a particular moment whilst cognisant enough to discover/see something and act accordingly.